 The RSS is primarily intended to enable practices to maintain quality valued staff during downturns and enable staff to expand their networks and gain different work experience while still maintaining and accruing entitlements such as annual leave, personal and long service leave.
 This is achieved through short-term, project focused secondments.
 The aim is to provide greater certainty in employment for many members of the profession.

 The RSS is a straightforward system designed to ensure that valuable and talented architects retain employment within the profession.
 It features simple short-term secondment agreements between Directors, but these have the potential to save architectural practices tens of thousands of dollars a year in recruitment costs and/or redundancy payments.

 The RSS should also give a greater level of confidence in employing staff in the knowledge that there is an option other than termination if work volumes reduce.

 We strongly encourage you to make use of the RSS.
 If you have a short-term shift in your staffing needs, please consider using the Resource Sharing System and keeping your information up to date.
 Please help to create and maintain this live and useful tool to help support the needs of all ACA member practices.

 The ACA Resource Sharing System (RSS) is accessible to ACA members at no cost.
 You can log in to the RSS here.

 This service is only as good as the number of members that use it.
 The greater the level of participation, the more valuable the tool will become.
 As it is in its infancy, we welcome any comment or feedback that can assist in further developing and improving the tool.
 Please note that this is a desktop version.
-Mobile versions will be released in due course.
+We intend to release a mobile version in future.

 For more information and to give feedback, please contact firstname.lastname@example.org